gophish/gophish/README.md

 Installation of gophish is dead-simple - once the binaries are released (coming soon!), just download and extract the zip, and run the binary.
 Gophish will have binary releases for all platforms.

 ###Setup
-After running the gophish binary, open an Internet browser to http://localhost:3333 and follow the setup instructions.
+After running the gophish binary, open an Internet browser to http://localhost:3333 and login with the default username (admin) and password (gophish).

 ###License
 gophish - Open-Source Phishing Framework